Chelsea Manning Thanks Obama For Commutation

 — Chelsea Manning (@xychelsea) July 6, 2016

-Manning, who is a transgender woman, had been serving her sentence in Fort Leavenworth, an all-man Army prison in Kansan.
-She had been requesting a transfer to a civilian prison but had been denied.
-Chelsea, formerly known as Bradley Manning, was born a man, but had been undergoing hormone therapy to become a female.
-On the day of her conviction, she announced to the court her transition.
+Manning, who is a transgender woman, had been serving her sentence in Fort Leavenworth, an all-male Army prison in Kansas.
+She had requested a transfer to a civilian prison, but the request was denied.
+Chelsea, formerly known as Bradley Manning, was born a man, but she had been undergoing hormone therapy to become a female.
+On the day of her conviction, she announced her transition to the court.

 “I am Chelsea Manning.
 I am a female.
 Given the way that I feel, and have felt since childhood, I want to begin hormone therapy as soon as possible.
 I hope that you will support me in this transition.”

 Manning had filed a lawsuit against the Army, claiming that she had been denied her hormone therapy for over a year.
 Following the lawsuit, the US Armed Forces deemed it “medically appropriate and necessary” to provide her the hormone therapy.
-She has since been receiving the hormones while serving her sentence, to complete her transition into a woman.
+She has since been receiving the hormones to complete her transition into a woman while serving her sentence.

-Despite living behind bars for the past few years, Chelsea has been contributing opinion pieces to Guardian on topics of war, gender and freedom of information.
+Despite living behind bars for the past few years, Chelsea has been contributing opinion pieces to the Guardian on topics of war, gender, and freedom of information.
 Her latest piece was about the Orlando shooting from last month that claimed the lives of 49 people.
 She also operates an active twitter account, xychlesea, by using a telephone to dictate her ideas to intermediaries who then tweet on her behalf.

 Manning’s attorney, Nancy Hollander, says she only learned of the commutation at the time Obama made the announcement.